forestgrape/coronavirus/index.md

 ### Interactions between different Forms
 Nearly all forms of life are dependent on other forms of life in one way or another.
 Mostly they need substances for their metabolism which are only produced by other forms of life:
 * All forms of life except those who are able to do photosynthesis or use thermal energy are dependent on forms of energy produced by other forms of life.
-* Besides energy mammals including us humans can't produce vitamins, amino acids, essential fatty acids, ...
+* Besides energy mammals including us humans need extern sources for vitamins, essential amino acids, essential fatty acids, ...
-Many forms of life live in symbiontic relations with many other forms of life: each form providing what it is best at providing at.
+* Many forms of life live in symbiontic relations with many other forms of life: each form providing what it is best at providing at.
 Sometimes out of relations, permanentely coupled forms of life develop: E.g. mitochondria as cell organelles.

 ### cell forming life
 [in work]